LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling: Introduction

 Let us consider the following scenario: a testee is asked to answer the question, ``Which foot did the French player use to execute the volley, equalizing the score?'' using only the silent video of a football match.
 Without audio, metadata, or timeline markers, the testee must rely purely on visual inspection.
 Based on common viewing habits, a human would typically jump through the video in coarse intervals, searching for strong visual indicators of a goal—such as crowd reactions, player celebrations, referee gestures, or scoreboard updates.
 After locating a likely scoring segment, the testee would rewind slightly and examine the surrounding frames more carefully to pinpoint the exact equalizing moment, and then verify the scoring foot using close-up shots.
-Notably, when we prompt two state-of-the-art proprietary LMMs (i.e., GPT-5 \cite{openai2025gpt5} and Gemini 2.5 Pro \cite{comanici2025gemini25}) with the same task, the strategies they propose closely mirror this human-intuitive procedure (see \Cref{sec:sota_case}).
+Notably, when we prompt two state-of-the-art proprietary LMMs (i.e., GPT-5 \cite{openai2025gpt5} and Gemini 2.5 Pro \cite{comanici2025gemini25}) with the same task, the strategies they propose closely mirror this human-intuitive procedure (see the Supplementary Material).

 As illustrated in \Cref{fig:teaser}, the testee, seeking to save time, avoids scanning the entire video frame by frame.
 Instead, they first perform a coarse global skim and then zoom in on promising segments.
 When projected to the LMM setting, this global-to-local reasoning strategy enables models with limited context length to process extremely long videos effectively.
-To implement such a strategy, we design interleaved Multimodal Chain-of-Tool-Thought (iMCoTT) that enables LMMs to naturally interleave reasoning with on-demand temporal retrieval via dynamically selecting and re-inspecting interested video segments.
-Such LMM behaviors stem from their \emph{native} temporal grounding capabilities, without an auxiliary expert model or external retriever.
+To implement such a strategy, we design interleaved Multimodal Chain-of-Tool-Thought (iMCoTT) that enables LMMs to naturally interleave reasoning with on-demand temporal retrieval via dynamically selecting and re-inspecting video segments of interest.
+Such LMM behaviors stem from \emph{latent} temporal grounding capabilities that are activated through tool-integrated fine-tuning, without an auxiliary expert model or external retriever.
 Our designed iMCoTT enables ``looking again'' by proposing a more robust time window, examining that snippet, and revising its hypothesis when necessary.
-Such capability helps reduce hallucinations and reveals more fine-grained details, akin to human self-reflection after realizing that an initially inspected segment was erroneous.
+This helps reduce hallucinations and reveals finer details, akin to human self-reflection upon realizing an initially inspected segment was erroneous.